Introduction

 "We need an AI chatbot."

-"We need to reduce customer response times."
+"We need to cut customer response times."

 Defining Clear AI Goals

-Before implementing AI, businesses should define success metrics.
+Before you launch AI, set success metrics.

 Examples include: